How to donate to Notre Dame Cathedral relief efforts

 Efforts to rebuild Notre Dame are underway after a devastating fire ravaged the Paris landmark on Monday.
 The historic cathedral burned for nine hours before firefighters contained the flames, and the devastation included the loss of the cathedral's iconic spire and part of the roof.
-On Tuesday, French President Notre Dame.
+On Tuesday, French President Emmanuel Macron vowed to rebuild Notre Dame.

 When tragedy strikes, it might seem overwhelming, especially if you're an ocean away.
 Here are a few places to get you started if you're interested in being a part of rebuilding the cathedral.